 Schedule Your Consultation Today

 Dr. Darren Gonzalez uses advanced i-Cat® 3D cone beam imaging to gain a more comprehensive understanding of your oral health and plan more effective treatments.
 Cone beam technology is especially helpful in planning implant placement and other oral surgery procedures.
-Contact us at 707-542-1532 for more information about i-Cat cone beam imaging in Santa Rosa, California, and to make an appointment with our dentist.
+Contact us at 707-542-1532 or fill out the email contact form below for more information about i-Cat cone beam imaging in Santa Rosa, California, and to make an appointment with our dentist.